Ivan1248/vidlu/README.md

 run.py train DATA INPUT_ADAPTER MODEL TRAINER [-h] [--params PARAMS] [--metrics METRICS] [-e EXPERIMENT_SUFFIX] [-r [{strict,?,best,restart}]]
 ```

-There is also a `test` command that accepts almost the same arguments and can be used for standard evaluation or running a custom procedure that can optionally accept the `Experiment` instance as on of its arguments.
+There is also a `test` command that accepts almost the same arguments and can be used for standard evaluation or running a custom procedure that can optionally accept the `Experiment` instance as one of its arguments.

 `scripts/train_cifar.py` is a specific example where it is easier to tell what is happening.
 Running `python train_cifar.py` is equivalent to running the following training with modified hyperparameters.